-The brick-driver v1.0 mounted on an IGBT module
+BrickDriver v1.0 mounted on a CM300 single IGBT module

-It is compact and has a very versatile foot-print and mounts directly to many single-switch IGBT modules such as the single-switch Powerex and Mitsubishi CM300/400/450/600 modules directly.
-I designed this board specifically for driving large IGBTs a while back, specifically for a large 160A buck converter in my QCW 1.5 Tesla Coil, but it has since been used in many other instances where a discrete isolate and robust gate driver is required.
+BrickDriver is compact and one of its key features is its very versatile footprint - it was designed specifically to mount directly on many single-switch IGBT modules such as the single-switch Powerex, Semikron and Mitsubishi CM300/400/450/600 modules.
+I originally designed this board specifically for driving large IGBTs a while back, specifically for a large 200A buck converter in my QCW 1.5 Tesla Coil.
+However this driver has since been used in many other instances where a discrete isolated and robust gate driver is required.
 Due to popular demand, I am now offering these for sale.

 What does this board do?

 These boards are currently being offered for sale as a bare PCB board.
-Operation should be very straightforward and covered comprehensively in the Avago or Fairchild datasheets linked below.
+Operation should be very straightforward and covered comprehensively in the Avago or Fairchild datasheets.

 The listed prices are for a single blank board measuring about 7.5 x 5cm in size.
 Board design pictured above.

-Shipping and handling is from the USA to anywhere around the world starting at $3.50 for USPS regular mail and starting at ~$12 for international orders.
-All prices are in USD.
+Shipping and handling is from the USA to anywhere around the world starting at $4.00 for USPS regular mail and starting at ~$18 for international orders.
+All prices are in USD and subject to change.

 Contact loneoceans [at] g mail [dot] com for enquiries.

-Bill of materials including schematics to aid in board assembly are as follows.
+Bill of materials including schematics to aid in board assembly and debugging are as follows.

 The board has been designed to be easy to put together by hand.

-When a logic HIGH is applied to Vin+, the Gate voltage should be +15V.
+To verify proper operation, scope the outputs of the gate drive with an oscilloscope probe connected such that the ground is to the 'Emitter' and the probe is to the 'Gate'.
+When ready to measure, send the gate drive logic signal to the Signal input.
+When a logic HIGH is applied to Vin+, the Gate voltage should show +15V or so on the scope.
 When a logic LOW is applied to Vin+, the gate voltage should be -8V.
+This pin (Vin+) cannot be left floating.
 If this is seen, the driver is working.
-The gate resistors can be adjusted to suit your needs for your desired turn ON and turn OFF speeds.
+The gate resistors can be adjusted to suit your needs for your desired gate turn ON and turn OFF speeds.

 For more enquires, please contact me at loneoceans [at] gmail [dot] com.